jorgenbraseth/prison-game-card-generator/app/README.md

 | 5 | 35 |

 You get a reputation by running errands for other inmates, ratting them out to the guards, beating them up and generally being total dirtbag.

+## The factions
+The jail has several factions and you have to play them against each other, or join them if you want to stand a chance.
+The factions are: The Blacks, The White Supremacists, The Latinos and The Asian.

 # Setting up